 Every writer wants to find the perfect words to tell their story.
 These activities will guide your child through four ways to make their language sparkle, from creating striking similes to wielding unusual words.
+Why not encourage your child to use their newfound vocabulary to create a stunning entry for the BBC 500 Words competition?

 1. Making your similes shine like the sun